 Cucumber Caprese Salad

 You can pair this Caprese salad with most anything.
 We like to serve it at a backyard barbecue or outdoor entertaining because it’s crisp, light and easy to put together.

-Quick tips for Cucumber Caprese Salad
+Quick tips for the best Cucumber Caprese Salad recipe

+Cucumber Caprese Salad